miket7f/miket7f.github.io/pages/E Fundamentals.md

 4. A diode.
 It is used for reverse polarity protection and for rectifying (translating) AC voltages to DC voltages.

 ### Activity 3 - Diode Types
 1. What are the three diode types that we discussed in this lecture?
+Draw their circuit Symbols.
 2. What is the name of the diode that emits light in forward bias?
 And is this diode type also conductive in reverse bias?
 3. What is the name of the diode that becomes conductive at a precise voltage in reverse-bias?
 4. What is the name of the diode that has high switching capabilities and a lower forward voltage?
 How is it's junction built up?